Belgarus/math_roadmap/src/1.Introduction/Introduction.md

 ## Who am I?
 I’m currently a student and doing an apprenticeship as an IT specialist in system integration.
 I completed basic German high school education (Gymnasium) but without the advanced level (Abitur).
 I really struggled with high school maths, and even with a lot of learning, it was hard to keep up with the other students.
+I leaned the wrong way.

 ## So why do you want to teach me how to learn math?
 I’m not here to teach math.